zohreabbasi/jitsi-meet/ios/README.md

 NOTE: Must be set (if at all) before `loadURL:`/`loadURLString:` for it to take effect.

+#### knownDomains

+Property to set the list of known domains (video server instances) in the app.

+Note: Please leave it null or undefined if the SDK defaults are to be used, or empty array for no known domains.

 #### pictureInPictureEnabled

 Property to get / set whether Picture-in-Picture is enabled.
 Defaults to `YES`